SzparaLab/viramp-project/viramp-docs/viramp_intro.rst

 `de novo` Contig assembly
 ------------------------
-Next, the pipeline assembles the short reads into longer contigs.
+Now, the pipeline assembles the short reads into longer contigs.
 By default the **One-click pipeline** uses `velvet <https://www.ebi.ac.uk/~zerbino/velvet/>`_.
 Two alternatives, `SPAdes <http://bioinf.spbau.ru/spades>`_ and `VICUNA <http://www.broadinstitute.org/scientific-community/science/projects/viral-genomics/vicuna>`_ , are provided and can be selected as either individual tools or through the advanced options in the one-click pipeline.

 .. image:: manual-pic/de-novo.png

 Reference-based scaffolding
 ---------------------------
-Next, the contigs are assembled into even longer `super-contigs`.
+The contigs are then assembled into even longer `super-contigs`.
 This step is a modification of `AMOScmp <http://sourceforge.net/apps/mediawiki/amos/index.php?title=AMOScmp>`_

 .. image:: manual-pic/amoscmp.png

 Reference-independent scaffolding
 ---------------------------------
 The next step extends the super-contigs and connects them using `SSPACE <http://www.baseclear.com/landingpages/basetools-a-wide-range-of-bioinformatics-solutions/sspacev12/>`_.
-The pipeline will produce a draft genome as aa multi-fasta file usually containing 5~15 contigs which are listed in the same order as the reference.
+The pipeline will produce a draft genome as a multi-fasta file usually containing 5~15 contigs which are listed in the same order as the reference.

 .. image:: manual-pic/sspace.png